10hj/10hj/README.md

 - 👋 Hi, I’m @10hj
-- 👀 I’m interested in ...cutie game
+- 👀 I’m interested in ...casual game
-- 🌱 I’m currently learning ...processing and scratch
+- 🌱 I’m currently learning ...html & css & javascript
 - 💞️ I’m looking to collaborate on ...apple
 - 📫 How to reach me ...at the hongik university